SruthiSub/Air-Quality-Index-Analysis-App/README.md

 Air Quality Index Analysis App - to analyse global trends and variations in the Air Quality Index, and to check correlation of the Air Quality Index with various environmental and socio-economic factors like temperature, humidity, rainfall, sunshine, GDP per capita, and population.
-Visualization through heatmaps, and correlation plots, integrated in an RShiny App.
+Visualization is done through heatmaps, and correlation plots, integrated in an RShiny App.

 Group project for the course MTH208 (Semester I 2025-26, IIT Kanpur), taken by Professor Akash Anand.